Cob Home Engineering and Design for Natural Structures

 Natural Building with Modern Cob Houses

-At PSE Consulting Engineers, Inc., we are committed to sustainability and promoting natural building techniques.
-That’s why we offer engineering consultation services for clients who are interested in cob home building projects.
+At PSE Consulting Engineers, Inc., we are committed to sustainability and promoting natural building techniques with our designs.
+That’s why we offer engineering consultation services for clients who are interested in cob homes.
 Cob is a sustainable and natural building material that is typically made with straw, water, clay or subsoil.
-Cob construction is one of the lesser-known sustainable options.
+Cob is one of the lesser-known sustainable options for creating homes.

 What is a Cob home?